rohunvora/topbars/topbars/PROMPT_V2_PLAN.md

 1. Which bars from current liked-bars.json should definitely stay vs go?
 2. Want to provide more real test inputs beyond the 4 examples?
 3. Preferred temperature setting - current 0.9 might contribute to sameness at scale?

-4. Should there be a "don't change this" option when original is already strong?
+*(Note: Question about "don't change this" was answered - system always attempts rewrite, user decides if original is better)*

 ---